Death of Alonzo Brooks

 On May 1, 2004, the body of Alonzo Brooks was found in La Cygne, Kansas, about a month after he was reported missing after April 3, 2004.
-The circumstances surrounding Brooks's death are mysterious, and the Federal Bureau of Investigation continues to investigate whether or not he was a victim of a hate crime.
-On April 5, 2021, the FBI announced that their investigation had proved that Brooks' death was a homicide.

 Background

 Alonzo Tyree Brooks was born on May 19, 1980, to Billy Brooks Sr. and Maria Ramirez.
 A native of Topeka, Kansas, Brooks was of African American and Mexican descent.
 At the time of his disappearance, he was 23 years old and working as a custodian for Countryside Maintenance in Gardner, Kansas.

 Disappearance

 On April 3, 2004, Brooks traveled with three friends to a party in La Cygne, approximately 50 mi south of Gardner.
 While at the party, racial slurs were allegedly uttered toward Brooks, possibly igniting tension between Brooks and the other individuals.
 As the party continued, Brooks's friends left the party at La Cygne at different times, accidentally leaving Brooks behind due to a perceived misunderstanding on how he would be getting a ride home to Gardner.
 The next day Brooks did not return to Gardner and was deemed to be missing.